 When pulling a skier, the spotter should face to the rear while holding the handgrip with both hands.
-The spotter should always sit astride the seat with his or her feet placed firmly on the footrest for proper balance.
-Follow state laws regarding skiing such as skier-down flags, rearward-facing spotter, and other requirements.
+The spotter should always sit astride the seat with his or her feet placed firmly on the floor of the footwell for proper balance.
+Follow all local laws regarding sking such as skier-down flags, rearward-facing spotter, and other requirements.